 - Official results from the TOEFL (or Academic IELTS) examination are required for all students for whom English is a second language (ESL).
 Exceptions will be made for ESL applicants who hold degrees or diplomas from accredited post-secondary institutions in countries where English is the official language and in which English is the language of instruction (e.g. the United States, Canada, England, Ireland, Australia and New Zealand).

 - The TOEFL (or Academic IELTS) examination must be taken within two years prior to the start date of the entering class to which an applicant seeks admission.
 A minimum total score of 65 (internet-based test) is required for admission to this program (minimum of 18 for the speaking section; minimum of 17 for the writing section; minimum of 15 for the listening section; and minimum 15 for the reading section).
-The deadline for taking the test is the end of the first quarter.

 - Demonstration of two years of clinical experience in audiology.